Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: A Corollary to Kochen-Specker Theorem

 \\

-As a corollary of the NDI theorem above, we have that a vector in ${\cal H}$ cannot be interpreted as describing consistently dynamical properties.
+The main consequence of our corollary to KS theorem is that a vector in ${\cal H}$ cannot be interpreted as describing consistently dynamical properties.
 This precludes the interpretation of a vector in terms of an objectively real state of a physical system (or an $ASA$).